-6.2.
+5.2.
 Fees and Expenses

-- Tryout fees will be collected by the local association. - Associations will work together to create season registration fees that are equal. - EVMHA and FMHA will cover the following expenses for their assigned division(s): - o Practice ice will consist of two sessions, one in Elk Valley and another in Fernie. - o Jerseys - o Insurance - Any other ice or training the team desires will be paid for by the team players and requires association approval.
+- Associations will work together to create season registration fees that are equal. - EVMHA and FMHA will cover the following expenses for their assigned division(s):

+- Practice ice will consist of two sessions, one in Elk Valley and another in Fernie. - o Jerseys - o Insurance - Any other ice or training the team desires will be paid for by the team players and requires association approval.

-7. PLAYER MOVEMENT
+6. PLAYER MOVEMENT

 Any player movement throughout the season must be in accordance with East Kootenay, BC Hockey, Hockey Canada, and EVMHA guidelines.
-Any player movement for practices or games must follow these procedures: